-Students must meet with their individual supervisors at mid-term (during individual supervision the week of March 15-19, 2021) to collaboratively complete formative SCOR evaluations.
+Students must meet with their individual supervisors at mid-term (during individual supervision the week of March 20-24, 2023) to collaboratively complete formative SCOR evaluations.
 Together, the supervisor and student will form goals based on the "formative intervention plan" sections of the SCOR.
-(See example on pages 11-12 of this syllabus).